Investment for Environmental Protection and Safety

 We classify the cost of our measures for environmental protection in accordance with cost classification standards promulgated by the Ministry of the Environment.

 Environmental accounting by fiscal year

-Eight aspects of environmental impact (including chemical releases, greenhouse gas emissions, landfill wastes, and COD load) are evaluated.
+Eight aspects of environmental impact (including chemical releases, greenhouse gas emissions, landfill wastes, and COD load) are evaluated, and net sales are used for value added.
 A new accounting policy is applied to net sales from fiscal 2011.